tsgates/arch-wiki-markdown/wiki/Base2busybox.md

 base2busybox-util-linux
 -----------------------

-Package base2busybox-util-linux offers an alternative to util-linux.
+Package busybox-util-linux offers an alternative to util-linux.

 Gain from replacing util-linux with busybox: util-linux: 7.5 MB installed, symlinks to busybox: approximately 0.